Dilations of semigroups on von Neumann algebras and noncommutative $\mathrm{L}^p$-spaces: Introduction

-\begin{defi} Let $M$ be a von Neumann algebra with a normal faithful finite state $\phi$ and let $T \co M \to M$ be a $\phi$-Markov map.
-We say that $T$ is dilatable if there exists a von Neumann algebra $N$ with a normal faithful state $\psi$, a $*$-automorphism $U$ of $N$ leaving $\psi$ invariant and a $(\phi,\psi)$-Markov $*$-monomorphism $J \co M \to N$ satisfying
+\begin{defi} Let $M$ be a von Neumann algebra equipped with a normal faithful finite state $\phi$ and let $T \co M \to M$ be a $\phi$-Markov map.
+We say that $T$ is dilatable if there exists a von Neumann algebra $N$ equipped with a normal faithful state $\psi$, a $*$-automorphism $U$ of $N$ leaving $\psi$ invariant and a $(\phi,\psi)$-Markov $*$-monomorphism $J \co M \to N$ satisfying

-where $\mathbb{E}=J^* \co N \to M$ is the canonical faithful normal conditional expectation preserving the states associated with $J$. \end{defi}
+where $\E=J^* \co N \to M$ is the canonical faithful normal conditional expectation preserving the states associated with $J$. \end{defi} In the situation of Definition \ref{def-T-dilatable}, the $*$-automorphism $U \co N \to N$ commutes with the modular automorphism group $(\sigma_t^\psi)_{t \in \R}$ of $\psi$ by \cite[Corollary 1.4 page 95]{Tak2}.
+Consequently, $U$ is a $\psi$-Markov map.

 Note that Haagerup and Musat \cite[Theorem 4.4]{HaM} have succeeded in characterizing dilatable Markov maps.
-Indeed, they proved that a $\phi$-Markov map $T$ is dilatable if and only if $T$ is factorizable in the sense of \cite{AnD}, i.e. there exists a von Neumann algebra $N$ equipped with a faithful normal state $\psi$, and $*$-monomorphisms $J_0 \co M \to N$ and $J_1 \co M \to N$ such that $J_0$ is $(\phi,\psi)$-Markov and $J_1$ is $(\phi,\psi)$-Markov, satisfying, moreover, $T=J_0^*\circ J_1$.
+Indeed, they proved that a $\phi$-Markov map $T \co M \to M$ is dilatable if and only if $T$ is factorizable in the sense of \cite{AnD}, i.e. there exists a von Neumann algebra $N$ equipped with a faithful normal state $\psi$ and $(\phi,\psi)$-Markov $*$-monomorphisms $J_0 \co M \to N$ and $J_1 \co M \to N$ satisfying $T=J_0^*\circ J_1$ where $J_0^*$ denotes the adjoint defined below in \eqref{Adjoint}.

 Now, we introduce the continuous version of this definition from \cite[Definition 1.3]{Arh2} inspired by Fendler result, see also \cite[Definition page 4]{KuM}. \begin{defi} Let $M$ be a von Neumann algebra equipped with a normal faithful state $\phi$.
-Let $(T_t)_{t\geq 0}$ be a $w^*$-continuous semigroup of $\phi$-Markov maps on $M$.
-We say that the semigroup is dilatable if there exist a von Neumann algebra $N$ equipped with a normal faithful state $\psi$, a w*-continuous group $(U_t)_{t \in \mathbb{R}}$ of $*$-automorphisms of $N$, a $*$-monomorphism $J \co M \to N$ such that each $U_t$ is $\psi$-Markov and $J$ is $(\phi, \psi)$-Markov satisfying
+Let $(T_t)_{t\geq 0}$ be a weak* continuous semigroup of $\phi$-Markov maps on $M$.
+We say that the semigroup is dilatable if there exists a von Neumann algebra $N$ equipped with a normal faithful state $\psi$, a weak* continuous group $(U_t)_{t \in \R}$ of $*$-automorphisms of $N$ leaving $\psi$ invariant, a $(\phi,\psi)$-Markov $*$-monomorphism $J \co M \to N$ satisfying

-where $\mathbb{E}=J^* \co N \to M$ is the canonical faithful normal conditional expectation preserving the states associated with $J$. \end{defi}
+where $\E=J^* \co N \to M$ is the canonical faithful normal conditional expectation preserving the states associated with $J$. \end{defi}

-Note that such a dilation induces an isometric dilation similar to the one of Fendler theorem for the strongly continuous semigroup induced by the semigroup $(T_t)_{t\geq 0}$ on the associated noncommutative $L^p$-space $L^p(M)$ for any $1 \leq p <\infty$.
+Note that such a dilation induces an isometric dilation similar to the one of Fendler's theorem for the strongly continuous semigroup induced by the semigroup $(T_t)_{t\geq 0}$ on the associated noncommutative $\L^p$-space $\L^p(M)$ for any $1 \leq p <\infty$.